WhyHotel Offers Unique Flex Space at Former DC Hotel 2500 Penn

 Located at 2500 Pennsylvania Avenue NW, the building is in the District’s prime West End neighborhood situated between Foggy Bottom and Georgetown.
 2500 Penn is near the Kennedy Center and the Potomac River.

 The building also features a new wine garden, back patio and sidewalk cafe.
-According to Fudin, residents can expect the benefits of fully furnished rooms and hospitality-focused staff, while hotel guests can expect the comforts of home with additional space beyond a traditional hotel experience.
+According to a statement, residents can bank on fully furnished rooms and hospitality-focused staff, whereas hotel guests will have the comforts of home alongside additional space beyond a traditional hotel experience.

 This marks WhyHotel’s third project in the D.C.
 Metro area, joining the Rise and Bolden apartment communities in Tysons, Va., under the company’s Hospitality Living umbrella.

-“A cornerstone of our mission at WhyHotel is providing guests with an experience that they’re able to customize to their unique needs, and Hospitality Living is our evolution of that commitment,” Fudin said.
+“A cornerstone of our mission at WhyHotel is providing guests with an experience that they’re able to customize to their unique needs, and Hospitality Living is our evolution of that commitment,” Fudin said in the statement.

 WhyHotel will begin accepting stays at 2500 Penn later this month.